VillagerUnknown/VillagerCoin/README.md

 Convert between currencies using the crafting table and auto-crafter.

-* Insert 99 or fewer of the same coin in a crafting table to convert down.
+* Insert a single stack of 99 or fewer of the same coin in a crafting table to convert down.
 * Insert 100 or more of the same coin in a crafting table to convert up.

 You can sum up your coins by placing them all in the crafting table together.